olegantonyan/mpz/README.md

 - `local.yml` - for the settings specific to this computer, like windows' sizes, playlists, etc;
 - `global.yml` - for portable settings that make sense to share between computers.

-Some config options can be changed only by editing config files:
+Starting from version 2.0.8 there is settings dialog where all these options can be changed via GUI.

 - `inhibit_sleep_while_playing` in `global.yml` - when `true` player will prevent your OS from automatic sleep while playing (on Linux requires `systemd-inhibit`);
 - `stream_buffer_size` in `global.yml` - minimal stream buffer size in bytes.
 The default is 128KB;